 On April 12, seven 4H'ers from Barton County, traveled to Alma to compete in the 2014 State 4H Air Rifle Match.
 There they competed against the best 4H air rifle shooters in the state.
 To qualify for the match, the 4H'ers had to shoot 400, or higher, out of a possible 600 points, at a qualifying match earlier in the year.

-The following meals will be served Feb.
-17 through Feb.
-21. The secondary schools also have available daily: Main dish second choices, chef's salad, combo lunches and choice of vegetables and dessert.
+The following meals will be served April 22 through April 25.
+The secondary schools also have available daily: Main dish second choices, chef's salad, combo lunches and choice of vegetables and dessert.
 The breakfast menu is offered only to students in USD 428.
 Menus are subject to change without notice.
 Milk served with all meals.
 All meals as offered meet USDA nutritional guidelines.

 The following well-balanced and nutritious Friendship Meals will be served for lunch at the Great Bend Senior Center, 2005 Kansas Ave.
 Meals are served with milk; donations for coffee and tea are accepted.

 The Kansas Division of Emergency Management will be hosting a Regional Mitigation Plan Kickoff Meeting at 1 p.m. on April 25, in the Stafford County Annex Building, 201 E. 3rd St., St. John.
 Entities, including school districts, municipalities, special districts, and certain non-profits, within Barton County have been invited to attend the meeting.
 Interested individuals are also invited to attend the meeting to learn more about the plan and the planning process.